passas/on-python-energy-performance/README.md

 # On Python Energy Performance
-This repository intends to measure the energy performance throughout the years developing the Python interpreter along its versions.
+This repository intends to measure the energy performance throughout the years developing the Python interpreter along its unofficial compilers.

 ### Mainstream Work
 - Primes